shulard/documentation/plugins/logger.rst

         [$loggerPlugin]
     );

-By default it will use `Http\Message\Formatter\SimpleFormatter` to format the request or the response into a string, which will be used in the log message but you can use any formatter implementing the `Http\Message\Formatter` interface::
+By default it uses `Http\Message\Formatter\SimpleFormatter` to format the request or the response into a string, which will be used in the log message but you can use any formatter implementing the `Http\Message\Formatter` interface::